camptocamp/docker-mapserver/README.md

-# Docker image for mapserver master
+# Docker image for mapserver 7.4

 Here is a sample Dockerfile for using it:
 ```